-Many people are familiar with it: the grassy or greasy odor that permeates elder care facilities, grandparents’ homes and other similar places.
-Commonly referred to as “old people smell," this odor is called "nonenal," and it is widely misunderstood in the United States.
+Many people are familiar with it: the musty, grassy or greasy odor that lingers in senior living facilities, grandparents’ homes and other similar places.
+Some people refer to it as “old person smell,” and it is widely misunderstood in the United States.

-As the skin grows weaker, its natural oils become oxidized more quickly.
-Fatty acids, which are secreted by the sebaceous glands, react to the oxygen in the air to form nonenal.
-Because it isn’t water soluble, nonenal can remain on the skin despite washing, even remaining after intense scrubbing.
-Therefore, the smell persists, even in extremely clean environments.
+As the skin grows weaker, its natural oils oxidize more quickly, producing 2-nonenal.
+Because it isn’t water soluble, 2-nonenal can remain on the skin despite thorough washing.
+Therefore, the smell persists on the body and on fabrics, even in extremely clean environments.

-Reducing nonenal odor can be accomplished by following a healthy lifestyle: exercising regularly, avoiding stress, abstaining from smoking, drinking alcohol only in moderation, eating a clean diet, drinking plenty of water and getting enough rest.
+Just like traditional body odor, following a healthy lifestyle can help to minimize 2-nonenal.
+This includes exercising regularly, avoiding stress, abstaining from smoking, drinking alcohol in moderation, eating a clean diet, drinking plenty of water and getting enough rest.

 When it comes to personal care products, conventional soaps in the United States contain many different deodorants, enzymes and other chemicals to eliminate unpleasant odors caused by naturally occurring compounds like ammonia (found in urine), trimethylamine and hydrogen sulfide (found in feces and urine), propionic acid (found in sweat), and isovaleric acid (a smelly component of foot odor).
 However, these ingredients are not effective at eliminating or neutralizing 2-nonenal.

 One Japanese skincare brand claims to have found a botanical combination that does the trick: persimmon and green tea.
 The tannins in persimmon extract help to break down and wash away 2-nonenal, and the antioxidants in Japanese green tea are believed to detoxify the skin and extend deodorizing effects.
 The company offers this combination in many different forms, such as bar soap, body wash and even fabric spray.